Our budget for a family of four is two hundred and twenty dollars a day. That seems like a lot of money!

 My Life Costs $220 a Day.
 A Realistic Budget for a Post-FI Family of Four.

-We plan to experience slow travel much of the year, returning home to visit family and friends every summer and presumably around the holidays most years, as well.
+Before the pandemic hit, we spent two months in Mexico and two months in Spain.
+We planned to experience this type of slow travel much of the year, returning home to visit family and friends every summer and presumably around the holidays most years, as well.

 Swap those destinations with budget-friendly places like Central America, Southeast Asia, and Eastern Europe, and we might not spend half as much.